-- sets out a standardised framework for the oversight and management of all Tier 1 and Tier 2 outsourcer and supplier arrangements that is in line with CBI & Solvency II requirements. - provides guidance to Relationship Owners on how to implement the key controls effectively and achieve adherence to the policy. - contributes to safeguarding the Company's operations from third party risk and ensuring that customers and policyholders are protected from potential detriment.
+- sets out a standardised framework for the oversight and management of all outsourcer and supplier arrangements that is in line with CBI & Solvency II requirements. - provides guidance to Relationship Owners on how to implement the key controls effectively and achieve adherence to the policy. - contributes to safeguarding the Company's operations from outsourcer risk and ensuring that customers and policyholders are protected from potential detriment.